dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 _package.json_

-Once you have cloned the project, run an `npm install`, then use [postman](https://www.getpostman.com) to serve your routes like so:
+Once you have cloned the project, run an `npm install`, then use [Postman](https://www.getpostman.com) to consume your routes like so:

 ![API serving food jokes](https://cdn.auth0.com/blog/react/postman.png) _API serving food jokes_